Cais/bns-corner-logo/readme.txt

 Please stay current with your WordPress installation, your active theme, and your plugins.

 == Changelog ==
+= 2.2 =
+* Released ...
+* DO NOT PUBLISH until new dashboard widget code has been fully vetted
+* Added simple dashboard widget for support references

 = 2.1 =
 * Released November 2015
 * Added Plugin Row Meta details